exceljs/exceljs/README.md

 <ul>
   <li>
-    Merged <a href="https://github.com/guyonroche/exceljs/pull/552">Get the right text out of hyperlinked formula cells #552</a>.
+    Merged <a href="https://github.com/guyonroche/exceljs/pull/556">Add test case with a huge file #556</a>.
     Many thanks to <a href="https://github.com/papandreou">Andreas Lind</a> and
     <a href="https://github.com/holm">Christian Holm</a> for this contribution.
   </li>